 A new tree on campus this week symbolizes an important relationship across the world in Korea.
-Members of the university community gathered for a tree planting ceremony to recognize the partnership between St. Edward’s University and The Catholic University of Korea.
+Members of the Catholic university community gathered for a tree planting ceremony to recognize the partnership between St. Edward’s University and The Catholic University of Korea.

 Kyungja Kim, Dean in the Office of International Affairs at The Catholic University of Korea has been the university’s honored guest this week.
 Dean Kim assisted Dr. Martin in the symbolism of planting a tree together and Father Lou Brusatti blessed the tree, and the partnership with this prayer:

 Oh God, we thank you for this earth, our home:

 For the sky and the sun,

 For the water and the never resting winds.